Title: Even The Ocean

 - The overly ‘tell-not-show’ story

-- Shift of controls pending on the energy bar
+- The shift of controls pending on the energy bar